28th August 2019

 The SPF on the label tells you the maximum UVB protection it provides under ideal conditions, but it’s up to you to make sure you’re applying enough and taking other precautions to minimise UV damage, particularly during the summer months when UV levels can soar.
 Avoid prolonged sun exposure and wear protective clothing, hats and eyewear to further reduce risk.

-As well as protecting us from sun damage, what are the other benefits of using sunscreen?
+As well as protecting us from sun damage, what are the other benefits of using SunSense Sunscreen?

 All of our SunSense sunscreens have been formulated with Vitamin B3 (Nicotinamide), which helps to improve skin texture and moisturises.
-Another product we have is SunSense Anti Ageing Face SPF 50+ which is formulated with AHA’s to help reverse existing skin damage (including fine lines and wrinkles) whilst protecting from future damage.
+Another product we have is SunSense Anti Ageing Face SPF 50+ which is formulated with AHA’s to help visibly reduce fine lines and wrinkles whilst protecting from the sun.